NBSS Workforce Development Initiative

-In 2012, NBSS initiated a new funding platform that provides a 'full-ride' scholarship to qualified students from greater Boston who experience significant barriers to employment.
+In 2012, NBSS initiated a new funding platform that provides five full tuition and tool scholarships a year to qualified students from greater Boston who experience significant barriers to employment.

-In the time since it was implemented, the NBSS Workforce Development Initiative (WDI) has helped nearly three dozen NBSS students train for high-paying jobs.
-Read the great story behind two such students here.
+In the time since it was implemented, the NBSS Workforce Development Initiative (WDI) has helped over fifty NBSS students train for high-paying jobs.
+Read the great story behind two such students.

 The Initiative covers tuition and fees for qualified students, as well as tools, books, materials, public transportation, business cards, and a fee waiver for the School’s Business Course.
 In addition to eligibility based on financial need, some special considerations are made for residents of Boston and graduates of Boston Public Schools.